caccnz/constitution/constitution.md

 2. In the absence of a Board of Elders, the Executive Committee shall be responsible for the general business and operations of The Church.
-Any elected elders and all Fulltime Pastoral Staff shall be exofficio members of the Executive Committee and shall be represented at all Executive Committee meetings.
+Any elected elders and all full-time Pastoral Staff shall be ex-officio members of the Executive Committee and shall be represented at all Executive Committee meetings.

-### Section V Individual Duiies
+### Section V Individual Duties

 1. Chairman